 Google finally launched a standalone website for Hangouts, a messaging platform to send instant messages, make voice and video calls.
 From brand new Hangouts web hangouts.google.com, users can use the service without having to log in to Gmail, Google+ or the Google Chrome Hangouts extension.

-Google has been revamping its messaging service from last couple of months and Hangouts has received a lot of attention.
-Last week the search engine giant released Hangout 4.0 for android users, updated with Material Design which is more responsive – and making your app experience much easier.
+Google has been revamping its messaging service from the last couple of months and Hangouts has received a lot of attention.
+Last week the search engine giant released Hangout 4.0 for Android users, updated with Material Design which is more responsive – and making your app experience much easier.

-Like earlier version you can share your screen during ongoing calls with your friends with new look and feel.
+Like the earlier version, you can share your screen during ongoing calls with your friends with a new look and feel.
 As you don’t have to keep your inbox open in the background it’s definitely going to be a much easier way to use the service for people who aren’t always inside of Gmail.